List of Yu-Gi-Oh! GX characters: Manga

-Rabb is a companion of Zane who follow him to Duel Academy.
-He is aware of the existence of duel spirits and target Jaden for his Winged Kuriboh, although David later becomes aware that Chazz Princeton also has a duel spirit.
-He becomes a finalist in a tournament to celebrate Zane's return to Duel Academy, and have some sort of connection to a mysterious entity who desires the energy of duel spirits to manifest itself.
-It is also revealed that he possess one of the Planet cards, although this has not yet been elaborated on.
+Rabb is a companion of Zane who follows him to Duel Academy.
+He is aware of the existence of duel spirits and targets Jaden for his Winged Kuriboh, although David later becomes aware that Chazz Princeton also has a duel spirit.
+He becomes a finalist in a tournament to celebrate Zane's return to Duel Academy, and has some sort of connection to a mysterious entity who desires the energy of duel spirits to manifest itself.
+It is also revealed that he possesses one of the Planet cards.
 Rabb plays a Big Saturn deck.